-The stitching software is used for operation only and not on critical chain.
-Cameras are recording directly on central storage at high resolution.
-Furthermore, Bosch offers added value features such as 4D stitching (projecting the stitched video on 3D models, making operation even further intuitive) and augmented reality (showing external information on the video, such as sector and entrances, but also location of stewards and even integration with ticketing, e.g. giving the possibility to click on a chair and showing ticket holder info).

-For live mobile capture and streaming, competition is diverse and companies like UStream, Youtube, Periscope, Meerkat and Twitch all aim at addressing this market.
-Meerkat is for live content only, video cannot be saved by subscriber.
-It is exposed over twitter with push notifications and has a direct link to Facebook.
-It integrates with GoPro cameras and offers advanced scheduling capability.
+For live mobile capture and streaming, competition is diverse and companies like UStream, Youtube, Periscope, Twitch all aim at addressing this market.
 Periscope, with a user base of 10 million users as of August 2015, is fully integrated with Twitter, but only the initial broadcast is exposed on Twitter.
 Content remains on disk for 24 hours only, and it offers analytics on viewers.
 Snapchat is also for live-only content, without saving option.
 Blab allows for conversation, debate, or collaboration, all within the same live-stream.
 Blabbers can connect with up to 4 other users in the same Blab, allowing for a more interactive live-stream.
 These are all still in the game of just allowing everyday people to stream in the context of single stream events, with the exception of Youtube.
 There is no-one however who has yet used the capability of having a multi-stream event to produce a different type of user experience based on synchronised videos and associated metadata such as play-by-plays, stats, merchandising, odds for betting, etcetera.
 None of the current competitors have a similar strategy in creating different type of interactive user experiences and as such are addressing the potential of introducing mechanisms to enlarge the pool of available, good quality user generated video.
-Facebook is also experimenting with streaming .
+Facebook has also rolled out live streaming .
 Initially they focused on influential people such as celebrities for contributions.
 They allow this select group of people to stream to the rest of the Facebook users.
 Facebook Live Video users can save videos to their timeline, and those videos can stay there unless users choose to delete them.
-Facebook recently announced to expand their Live Video to all users, starting in the US.
 All these upcoming tools each have their merits and benefits, but standing on their own do not leverage the full potential of crowd journalism:

 no known (real-time) aggregators of such diverse sources yet;